wrightmat/dnd-eberron/adventures/C03. Riddles of the Third Age/Future Adventure Concepts.md

 #### The Tapestry and The Vast
 * Some challenge(s) here, when the PCs emerge from the Crystal Library at Vorel’arux in the Tapestry.
 A unique challenge in the Tapestry (where non-dragons would be mostly ignored or treated as pets or pests) as well as The Vast (where there are fewer dragons of more different types, and non-dragons are entirely ignored), as the players traverse Argonnessen to get to the Pit of Five Sorrows.
 * There should be some information given out here about the Light of Siberys and their existing work to protect the Pit of Five Sorrows.
+* Probably run these areas as a point crawl.
+Possible encounters:
+	* A non-dragon of some sort running away from somewhere.
+He's fleeing from a dragon master, who was keeping him captive.
+	* Someone should try to take their Orb of Dragonkind
+	* A dragon who discovers them while traveling.
+They must explain themselves and why they're here, or get eaten.
+	*

 ##### The Pit of Five Sorrows
 * The Pit of Five Sorrows is a chasm in Argonnessen that is the prison for the Overlord Tiamat, the Daughter of Khyber.
 The chasm is heavily guarded by the forces of the Light of Siberys.
 	* Should set up the Pit of Five Sorrows as a front between the topaz dragons (led by Loredrake Arstyvrax) and the Light of Siberys (led by Lightkeeper Dolarashynach).
+	* Also work in the Talons of Tiamat somewhere.
+Likely as a foil to the Light of Siberys to explain why they haven't already squashed the topaz dragons and their plan.
 * Final adventure where the players confront the topaz dragons and try to prevent their ritual to release Tiamat.
 Mechanics should really lean into the idea of order versus chaos.
 * BBEG: Ancient Topaz Dragon (CR 20), with modifications, used for [[characters/Arstyvrax|Arstyvrax]].
 * Final Battle: